panthonies/site/_posts/2020-02-22-Data-Wrangling-Date-Time-R.md

 ##### 3. Intervals

-Intervals are durations with starting an ending points, and are represented by {% ihighlight R %}%--%{% endihighlight %}.
+Intervals are durations with starting an ending points, and are represented by `%--%`.
 They are useful when trying to determine how long a specific period is, sice you want to include all time discrepancies for that period.

 For example, you may want to know the number of days between today and the same day next year -- this calculation depends on whether it's a leap year or not, so we should use intervals.